4 key eye concerns for seniors

 3. Manage diabetes.

 Due to the increased rate of diabetes as people age, diabetic retinopathy is a somewhat unique danger to senior eye health.
 For this reason, senior diabetics should pay particular attention to their eye health and stick to a stringent exam schedule.
-Mild diabetic retinopathy is typically asymptotic, but if you’re experiencing changes, call your eye professional ahead of your scheduled exam time.
+Mild diabetic retinopathy is typically asymptomatic, but if you’re experiencing changes, call your eye professional ahead of your scheduled exam time.

 “If diabetic retinopathy is visually symptomatic, it manifests as blurry or distorted vision,” Podoll explains.
 Regulating blood sugar can prevent diabetic retinopathy or slow progression.